EzraMarks/epilepsy-video-augmentation/README.md

 ## Usage:
-Run main.py, passing in a video file as a command line argument:
+To view a video with photosensitive triggers reduced, run main.py, passing in the video file as a command line argument:
 ```
 python3 main.py my_video.mp4
 ```